Student Transportation Allocation Reporting System (STARS)

 A Microsoft Excel workbook providing a STARS funding simulator is available for download here.
 The workbook has several worksheets, the first of which provides general instructions.

 Please note: the simulator is intended to be used to get a general estimate of funding impacts, not an exact predictor of allocation levels.
-The simulator does not take into account the alternate funding systems for non-high, low ridership, transportation coops or ESDs providing special transportation service that will be in effect for the 2014-15 school year.
-The coefficients for the 2013-14 school year will not be available until February 2014.

 + STARS Efficiency Ratings

 For each school district rated at less than 100%, a weighted set of cohort districts determines a “target district” that reflects the hypothetical efficiency possible for the district being evaluated.
 The Efficiency Detail Report shows the districts cohort set and the expenditures and number of buses used by the target district.
+The Efficiency Detail Reports for the 2018-19 school year (based on 2017-18 data) are available using this drop down list.

-A description of the Efficiency Detail Report.
+A general description of the theory behind the Efficiency Rating system.

 + Quarterly Reports